 Sixth Formers in a school which they share with other younger students are in an unusual position.
 They have privileges and freedoms that are not granted to those in Year 7 – 11.
 Staff have different views on how students should look in the Sixth Form, but none of us wants to waste time on disputes over clothes, jewellery or hair.
 Very importantly we have a high local reputation which is precious; outsiders do make judgements on how our students look, whether we like it or not.

-Sensible jewellery is permitted, but please note that facial jewellery e.g. lip or eyebrow rings/studs and belly rings are not allowed.
+- Sensible jewellery is permitted, but please note that facial jewellery e.g. lip or eyebrow rings/studs are not allowed.
 Jewellery of religious significance is permitted but, as with all jewellery, must be removed if it is deemed a health and safety risk in certain circumstances.